xCDAT/xcdat/docs/index.rst

 xCDAT Documentation
 ====================

-xCDAT is an extension of `xarray`_ for climate data analysis on structured grids.
+xCDAT (Xarray Climate Data Analysis Tools) is an extension of `xarray`_ for climate data analysis on structured grids.
 It serves as a modern successor to the Community Data Analysis Tools (`CDAT`_) library.

 .. _xarray: https://github.com/pydata/xarray
 .. _CDAT: https://github.com/CDAT/cdat